AnthonyWrather/demo_ror_app/README.md

 rails g controller search index
 ```

-Edit app/controllers/search_controller.rb and add console to the index method.\
+## DEBUG: Edit app/controllers/search_controller.rb and add console to the index method.
 You can type in params to see what you dealing with.

 Styling the Search Project page.\